Alive! (Kiss album)

-Alive! is the fourth album overall, and the first live album, by American hard rock band Kiss.
+Alive! is the fourth album overall, and the first live album, by American hard rock band Kiss, released on September 10, 1975.
 It is considered to be their breakthrough, and a landmark for live albums.
-Released on September 10, 1975, the double-album contains live versions of selected tracks from their first three studio albums, Kiss, Hotter Than Hell and Dressed to Kill.
+The double-album contains live versions of selected tracks from their first three studio albums, Kiss, Hotter Than Hell and Dressed to Kill.
 It was recorded at concerts in Detroit, Michigan; Cleveland, Ohio; Wildwood, New Jersey; and Davenport, Iowa on May 16, June 21, July 20 and 23, 1975.

-The album's title was a homage to the 1972 live album Slade Alive! by the English rock group Slade, a band that heavily influenced Kiss.
+The album's title was an homage to the 1972 live album Slade Alive! by the English rock group Slade, a band that heavily influenced Kiss.